barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

 I've hidden which traits we're plotting just so you get used to not knowing what each dimension represents -- but still getting a lot of value from the vector representation of a person's personality.

 We can now say that this vector partially represents my personality.
 The usefulness of such representation comes when you want to compare two other people to me.
-Say I get hit by a ```bus``` and I need to replaced by someone with a similar personality.
+Say I get hit by a ```bus``` and I need to be replaced by someone with a similar personality.
 In the following figure, which of the two people is more similar to me?

 <div class="img-div-any-width" markdown="0">